-Eskom has applied for environmental authorisation from the National Department of Environmental Affairs (DEA) for the proposed construction of the proposed Pelly-Fairfield 132kV powerline.
-As such GIBB (Pty) Ltd (GIBB) has been appointed as the Independent Environmental Assessment Practitioner (EAP) to undertake the Basic Assessment and associated public participation process for the proposed development.
+Eskom has applied for an environmental authorisation from the National Department of Gauteng Department of Agriculture and Rural Development (GDARD) for the construction of the proposed Wolvekrans 132kV Powerline and it's associated substation.
+As such GIBB (Pty) Ltd, (GIBB) has been appointed as the Independent Environmental Assessment Practitioner (EAP) to undertake the Basic Assessment and associated Public Participation Process for the proposed development.